MaximusIndus/OSA/README.md

 # OSA
 Open Source Analysis

-* Envisoned to be a one step analysis workbench...
+* Envisoned to be a one step analysis workbench for -
   * Health
   * Finance
   * Economics - macro / micro
   * Sentiment analysis
+  * ...

 [Ideas welcome.]